Arsefish/Embro/README.md

 # Embro
 A program for helping my partner with their tapestry weaving.

-Embro - A free and open-source application intended to generate patterns and make certain disciplines of Embroidery and tapestry creation easier to keep track of.
+Embro - A free and open-source application intended to generate patterns from raw Pictures and make certain disciplines of Embroidery and tapestry creation easier to keep track of.

 To use the program, place Embro.jar into a folder of your choosing and run it.